AWS Security Blog

 Embracing our broad responsibility for securing digital infrastructure in the European Union

 Over the past few decades, digital technologies have brought tremendous benefits to our societies, governments, businesses, and everyday lives.
-However, the more we depend on them for critical applications, the more we must do so securely.
-The increasing reliance on these systems comes with a broad responsibility for society, companies, and governments.
+The increasing reliance on digital technologies comes with a broad responsibility for society, companies, and governments to ensure that security remains robust and uncompromising, regardless of the use case.

 AWS is excited to help customers become more resilient, and we look forward to even closer cooperation with national cybersecurity authorities to raise the bar on cybersecurity across Europe.
 Building society’s trust in the online environment is key to harnessing the power of innovation for social and economic development.
 It’s also one of our core Leadership Principles: Success and scale bring broad responsibility.